Before Your Visit

-Your child's greatest concern is being away from you.
-Being with your child as much as possible during their stay will make your child feel more secure.
-Younger children, especially those under age 3, often think going to the hospital is a punishment for misbehavior.
+At this age, children most fear being away from their parents.
+Staying with your child as much as possible will help them feel more secure.
+Younger children often think going to the hospital is a punishment for misbehavior.
 Explain that this is not the case.
 Encourage your child to express fears and concerns.
-Talk to your child in a way that he/she can understand about why the hospital stay is necessary.
+Talk to them in a way that they can understand why the hospital stay is necessary.

 Ages 4 to 6

 Children in this age group fear damage to their bodies.
 Be careful when explaining what will take place.
 Avoid phrases that may have different meanings to a child.
 For example, your child may connect being put to sleep (when you explain surgical anesthesia) with a pet and think that he or she will die.
 Instead, say, "The doctors will help you take a nap for a few hours."
-Or, any another phrase they might better understand.
-When talking about surgery say, "Make an opening," instead of cut.
+When talking about surgery, say "make an opening" instead of "cut."

 Ages 6 to 12

-Children older than 6 will worry about losing control and damage to their bodies.
+Children older than 6 will worry about loss of control and damage to their bodies.
 Your child may also worry about doing or saying embarrassing things while under anesthesia.
 Be open.
-Don't deny that there will be pain after an operation, if this is the case.
-Explain that although it will hurt for a while, they will be made to feel as comfortable as possible.
+Don't deny that there will be pain after an operation.
+Explain that though it will hurt for a while, their medical team will make them feel as comfortable as possible.

-Teenagers are often reluctant to ask questions, leading you to believe that they understand more than they actually do.
-Encourage your teenager to ask the doctors and nurses questions about his or her condition.
-Include your child in discussions about the care plan for an increased feeling of control.
+Teenagers are often reluctant to ask questions, so you may think they understand more than they actually do.
+Encourage your teenager to ask the doctors and nurses questions about their diagnosis.
+By including your child in discussions about the care plan, you can help them feel like they have more control.

 Step-by-step guide to preparing for surgery

-Our goal is to provide a family-centered environment of care by keeping you informed at each step in your child's care – from pre-operative evaluation through discharge.
-To help you and your child prepare for surgery, please view our Guide to Surgery.
-You may also print the guide, many parents find this helpful.
+We strive to keep you informed at each step in your child's care — from evaluation through discharge.
+To help you and your child prepare for surgery, we've created this great surgery guide.